FAU-CDI/hangover/README.md

 - `-strict-csp`: Adds a stricter [`Content-Security-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header that only allows external images and audio from the `public` uris to load, but nothing else.
 - `tipsy`: Allows embedding the current pathbuilder into [TIPSY](https://github.com/tkw1536/TIPSY).
 Provide the URL of the TIPSY instance to embed, e.g. `https://tipsy.guys.wtf`.

+### headache

+A graphical configuration frontend for the hangover executable.
+Run the executable, select the graph database export and pathbuilder, then scroll to the bottom and hit "Start Viewer".

-#### n2j - A WissKI Exporter
+#### n2j - WissKI exporter

 n2j stands for `NQuads 2 JSON` and can convert a WissKI export into:

-- A single JSON to standard output (default)
+- A single JSON to standard output (default; possibly big because all entities are contained in a single output)
-- An SQLITE file somewhere on disk
+- An SQLITE file on disk (`--sqlite /path/to/sqlite.db`)
-- A SQL database somewhere
+- A set of MySQL tables somewhere (`-mysql username:password@host/database`)
-- A set of CSV files somewhere
+- A set of CSV files on disk (`-csv /path/to/folder`; folder needs to exist)

-Like `hangover`, it takes both a pathbuilder and export as an argument.
+Like `hangover`, it takes both a pathbuilder and graph database as an export.
 By default, it produces a single `.json` file on standard output.
+Use the arguments above to produce different format instead.

-Further options it supports a various set of other options, which can be found using  `n2j -help`.
+Further options can be found using  `n2j -help`.

-#### headache - A Hangover GUI

-Headache is a GUI on top of hangover.

-(work in progress)

 ## Development